FlowFuse/website/src/blog/2024/10/exploring-flowfuse-security-features.md

 ---
-title: Exploring FlowFuse Security Features You Didn’t Know You Needed
+title: FlowFuse Security Features You Didn’t Know You Needed
 subtitle: Explore the hidden security features that enhance your FlowFuse experience.
 description: Discover essential FlowFuse security features that enhance protection and ensure secure Node-RED deployments.
 Explore tools you didn't know you needed for robust security.
 date: 2024-10-21